-- (1) Once admitted to and registered in the BA (Native Studies)/BEd, students must maintain continuing registration from one Fall/Winter to the next Fall/Winter and meet the normal promotion standards until their program is - However, students with special circumstances may apply for permission to "Stop Out" in order to temporarily withdraw without endangering their space in the program.
-Permission will be granted only to students in good standing and only for a specified period of time. - Students who withdraw or Stop Out from the Program for more than a fourmonth period without permission will be required to reapply and compete for entrance with other applicants. - Students proceeding toward the combined BA (Native Studies)/BEd, must normally have completed at least ★90 at the University of Alberta.
-Students who transfer into the BA (Native Studies)/BEd, may transfer a maximum of 60 credits applicable to the program.
+- (1) Once admitted to and registered in the BA (Native Studies)/BEd, students must maintain continuing registration from one Fall/Winter to the next Fall/Winter and meet the normal promotion standards until their program is complete. - However, students with special circumstances may apply for permission to (2)"Stop Out" in order to temporarily withdraw without endangering their space in the program.
+Permission will be granted only to students in good standing and only for a specified period of time.